Nriver/trilium-web-clipper-plus/README.md

 * 🔄 Auto clip
 * 🔧 Bug fixes and improvements
 * 🆕 New name and logo
+* ✨ Option to include URL in note content when saving link with a note

 If you find this project helpful, please consider [supporting my work](#donation).
 Thank you!